smrdgn/MarkdownPagesOnGitHub/README.md

 # Name: Seth Rands
 # Class: _INFOTC 1600_

 Hello!
-Click on the following links to learn more about me. :joy:
+Click on the following links to learn more about me. :star: